How Heart Zones Helped Collect the Data

 In this study, it was easy for students to recognize that SPARK lessons were more inclusive and fun, but it took Heart Zones data to prove that these activities actually drive better results and more health-enhancing MVPA.
 Without monitoring MVPA data using accurate technology, it would be impossible to evaluate individual effort, performance, and results.

 Heart Zones gives teachers the data, knowledge, and skills they need to build more effective programs so that classrooms can be more supportive of students’ individual needs.
 We encourage you to learn more about Dr. Smith’s study and key findings by reading the entire paper.

 Our team at Heart Zones would like to thank Dr. Smith for using our wearable devices and the Heart Zones Move system to gather data that contributed to this stunning research in her goal to advance the PE industry and its processes—we certainly share a common passion for our country’s PE teachers and students, so we appreciate her efforts.

 If you’d like to learn more about Heart Zones Move and how it impacts and transforms classrooms, we’d love to invite you to schedule a free demo today.

-Smith, Nicole J. Using the Heart Zones System to Evaluate the Efficacy of Select SPARK Activities Implications for Practice.
+Smith, Nicole J. Using the Heart Zones Move Solution to Evaluate the Efficacy of Select SPARK Activities Implications for Practice.
 2020. https://heartzones.com/smith_-using-the-heart-zones-system-to-evaluate-the-efficacy-updated/.